WA residents who have been cruelly mocked for flocking to Aldi to spend hundreds of dollars on ski gear are about to get the last laugh.

 Alas not everyone is excited about the plan.
 Skiing purists who are accustomed to the slopes of Aspen voice concern with sharing the slopes with cashed up bogans,

-“We haven’t been able to get any assurances from the Government that we’ll get exemptions to travel to and from Aspen like we deserve.
+“We haven’t been able to get any assurances from Qantas they won’t lose our bags on the way to Aspen like we deserve.
 The thought of skiing alongside someone in Aldi snow gear is highly distressing”

 Not to worry, the lift pass is expected to cost between $2000 for the season which should help price out the undesirables.
 True WA tourism style.